 - Training and Development

 Those are the five strategies of HR when meeting the future needs of the organization.
 Restructuring is when you need to reduce some of the staff, regroup the tasks and reorganizing the work units so they become more efficient for everyone and the company itself.
 Training and Development includes providing your staff with new training for new roles and doing the same to your current employees.
 Outsourcing is when you use outside and external organizations or individuals to do some of the tasks for the company.
 Lastly, collaboration is when you and your company may have to collaborate with other organizations to further expand and be more successful with the company’s progress itself.
+One good example for this is to collaborate with software development companies London businesses trust.
+You can work with them so you can expand the services you can offer to your clients or even have them create software that can help improve work processes.

 When all is said and done, documenting and implementing will have to be done then.
 Having this documented will help the management in the future for when more developments arise.
 It also helps to learn from past experiences.